This page is designed to answer the following questions:

 If you are working towards your Level 3 Diploma in Adult Care, you will also need to explain or demonstrate how you can use your role and authority as a senior or lead practitioner to support an individual’s right to make choices.

 This could mean being assertive and promoting an individual’s rights by explaining to others why individuals have the right to make their own decisions, supporting individuals to stand up for themselves and challenge decisions about them that are made by others, helping individuals to make official complaints or mentoring colleagues about best practice.
-In addition, you should always be a positive role model for others.
+In addition, you should always aspire to be a positive role model for others.